A Unified Framework for Human-Allied Learning of Probabilistic Circuits: Background

-The structure and parameters of PCs can be jointly learned from data.
+where $\text{Ch}(p)$ denotes the children of node $p$.
+The distribution at a leaf $l$ having scope $S_l$ is assumed to be tractable and parameterized by $\theta_l.$ Simple distributions such as Bernoulli and Gaussian are commonly used as leaf distributions. \\ The structure and parameters of PCs can be jointly learned from data.
 Structure learning algorithms typically use heuristics to recursively learn the PC \cite{gens2013learnspn,rooshenas14learning,dang20astrudel ,Adel2015LearningTS,peharz13greedy}.
-Alternatively randomized structures \cite{Mauro17,peharz20a-rat-spn,peharz_20_einsum} that can be easily overparameterized and scaled using GPUs are used, thus shifting the focus to parameter learning using data-driven techniques resulting in deep and expressive PCs \cite{correia2023continuous,sidheekh2023probabilistic,liu2023scaling,liu2023understanding}.
-However, these advanced PCs often require large data to learn effectively, limiting their use in scarce and noisy data settings.
+Alternatively randomized structures \cite{Mauro17,peharz20a-rat-spn,peharz_20_einsum} that can be easily overparameterized and scaled using GPUs are used, shifting the focus to parameter learning using data-driven techniques, resulting in deep and expressive PCs \cite{correia2023continuous,sidheekh2023probabilistic,liu2023scaling,liu2023understanding}.
+A detailed review of such parameterizations can be found in \cite{sidheekh2024building}.
+However, these advanced PCs often require large amounts of data to learn effectively, limiting their use in scarce and noisy data settings.